-Risk Control Measures Person Responsible Leadership The following people require a good understanding of their own and institutional responsibilities in relation to the "Prevent" Duty- Governors Executive SLT And JLT Staff Students All staff and governors have annual training and the pupils have a programme of assemblies and PSHE lessons.
+Control Measures Person Responsible eadership The following people require a good inderstanding of their own and institutional esponsibilities in relation to the "Prevent" Duty- Governors Executive SLT And JLT Staff Students All staff and governors have annual training and the pupils have a programme of assemblies and PSHE lessons.
 The DSL briefs the Safeguarding team.
-DSL Partnerships The school has an identified single point of contact in relation to Prevent.
+DSL Partnerships he school has an identified single point of ontact in relation to Prevent.
 The DSL in the Prevent Lead within school and this is made clear in the Safeguarding Policy.
 DSL The school engages with the Local Authority Police Prevent Officer.
-The Prevent Lead is familiar with the Police Prevent Officer and the contact details are documented in the Safeguarding Policy.
-Staff Training All staff have sufficient knowledge and confidence to: 1) exemplify British Values in their management, teaching and through general behaviours in the school All Heads of Department and Heads of School have examined how they promote British Values in their departments through their teaching and in PSHE lessons.
-HoS/HoD 2) understand the factors that make people vulnerable to being drawn into terrorism and to challenge extremist ideas which are used by terrorist groups and can purport to legitimise terrorism Training is provided in this for all staff and the reporting and referral process is clear in the training and in the Safeguarding Policy.
-DSL 3) have sufficient training to be able to recognise this vulnerability and be aware of what action to take in response Welfare and pastoral support There are adequate arrangements and resources in place to provide pastoral care and support as required by the school.
-There are adequate monitoring arrangements to ensure that this support is effective and supports the school's welfare and equality policies.
-Monitored by Deputy Head (Pastoral) and Heads of School in weekly meetings.
-Speakers and Events There is a policy/framework for managing on site events i.e. charity events, visiting speakers.
-Site events, which are supported, endorsed, funded or organised through the school are subject to checks.
+The Prevent Lead is familiar with the Police Prevent Officer and the contact details are documented in the Safeguarding Policy. taff Training All staff have sufficient knowledge and onfidence to: .) exemplify British Values in their management, eaching and through general behaviours in the chool All Heads of Department and Heads of School have examined how they promote British Values in their departments through their teaching and in PSHE lessons.
+HoS/HoD errorism errorism Training is provided in this for all staff and the reporting and referral process is clear in the training and in the Safeguarding Policy.
+DSL ) have sufficient training to be able to recognise his vulnerability and be aware of what action to ake in response Velfare and pastoral support There are adequate arrangements and resources n place to provide pastoral care and support as equired by the school. uate arrangements and resources There is a Pastoral Team of Vice-Principal, Deputy VP/DH(P)/ Head (Pastoral), Heads of School and Form tutors, HOS here are adequate monitoring arrangements to ensure that this support is effective and supports he school's welfare and equality policies.
+Monitored by Deputy Head (Pastoral) and Heads of School in weekly meetings. peakers and Events There is a policy/framework for managing on site events i.e. charity events, visiting speakers.
+The events, which are supported, endorsed, unded or organised through the school are ubject to checks.
 All on-site events and usage of the site are subject to Risk Assessment and follow the control measures in the Visiting Speaker Policy.
-VP/ Head of Compliance Safety Online The school has a policy relating to the use of IT.
-The School has an E-safety and an ICT Acceptable Use Policy. • Bur sar/
+VP/ Head of Compliance afety Online The school has a policy relating to the use of IT.
+The School has an E-safety and an ICT Acceptable Use Policy. • Bur sar/ DSL /